dotnet/csharplang/proposals/overload-resolution-priority.md

 decision was made because there are APIs that the BCL will add (both now and over time) that will start using this attribute; if the user manually sets their language version back to C# 12 or prior, they may see these members and, depending our langversion behavior, either:

-* If we ignore the attribute in C# <13, run into an ambiguity error because the api is truly ambiguous without the attribute, or;
+* If we ignore the attribute in C# <13, run into an ambiguity error because the API is truly ambiguous without the attribute, or;
 * If we error when the attribute affected the outcome, run into an error that the API is unconsumable.
 This will be especially bad because `Debug.Assert(bool)` is being de-prioritized in .NET 9, or;
 * If we silently change resolution, encounter potentially different behavior between different compiler versions if one understands the attribute and another doesn't.